japm94/k8s-helm/README.md

-# Updating k8s app :memo:
+# Zero Downtime Deployment with Kubernetes + HELM :memo:

 This repository is intended to teach how to rollout changes a Docker HelloWorld image into the Kubernetes clusters.